Davfernandezz/Credentials-React/README.md

 <br>

 ## Description📚
 This project consists in the generation of the front end that connects to our API in charge of managing the business model of our tattoo studio.<br> To do this we will generate views that allow us to register and log in as users, view our user profile and modify it, as well as view our appointments.
-In addition, we will need to be able to see the services offered by the studio and to be able to make new appointments.<br> Finally, an administrator view from which you will be able to access the application information and modify it as appropriate.
+In addition, we will need to be able to see the services offered by the studio and to be able to make new appointments.
+Finally, an administrator view from which you will be able to access the application information and modify it as appropriate.

 ## Objetive🎯